tethysplatform/tethys/docs/tethys_sdk/workspaces.rst

 Get a Workspace
 ===============

-The Workspaces API adds two methods to your :term:`app class`, ``get_app_workspace()`` and ``get_user_workspace()``, that can be used to retrieve with the global app workspace and the user workspaces, respectively.
-To use the Workspace API methods, import your :term:`app class` from the :term:`app configuration file` (:file:`app.py`) and call the appropriate method on that class.
-Explanations of the methods and example usage follows.
+The Workspaces API adds two decorators, that can be used to retrieve with the global app workspace and the user workspaces, respectively.
+To use the Workspace API methods, import the appropriate method from `tethys_sdk.workspaces`.
+Explanations of the decorators and example usage follows.

-get_app_workspace
+.. _app_workspace:

+@app_workspace
 -----------------

-.. automethod:: tethys_apps.base.TethysAppBase.get_app_workspace
+.. automethod:: tethys_apps.base.workspace.app_workspace

-get_user_workspace
+.. _user_workspace:

+@user_workspace
 ------------------

-.. automethod:: tethys_apps.base.TethysAppBase.get_user_workspace
+.. automethod:: tethys_apps.base.workspace.user_workspace

 Working with Workspaces